nualagr/dargan-health-foods/README.md

 - Ecology Nature Element from [Vecteezy](https://www.vecteezy.com/vector-art/632493-ecology-logo-nature-element-vector) was used for the site logo.
 - Fresh Spring Background with Illustrated Flowers from [Vecteezy](https://www.vecteezy.com/vector-art/143782-free-spring-flower-wreath-background) was used for the offer banner image.
-- Come In We're Open Sign from Tim Mossholder on [Unsplash](https://unsplash.com/photos/jEOAOVq39Z4) was used for the Our Story page.
+- Come In We're Open Sign from Tim Mossholder on [Unsplash](https://unsplash.com/photos/jEOAOVq39Z4) was used for the 'Our Story' page.
-- Herbs and Spices on Board from Chinh Le Duc on [Unsplash](https://unsplash.com/photos/vuDXJ60mJOA) was used for the Blog banner image.
+- Sliced Kiwi Fruit Photo from Lesly Juarez on [Unsplash](https://unsplash.com/photos/1rafrfyrsZw) was used for the 'Heart Health' BlogPost image.
-- Sliced Kiwi Fruit Photo from Lesly Juarez on [Unsplash](https://unsplash.com/photos/1rafrfyrsZw) was used for the Heart Health Blog Post image.
+- Vegan Salad Bowl by Anna Pelzer on [Unsplash](https://unsplash.com/photos/IGfIGP5ONV0) was used for the 'Easy Vegan Swaps' BlogPost image.
-- Vegan Salad Bowl by Anna Pelzer on [Unsplash](https://unsplash.com/photos/IGfIGP5ONV0) was used for the Easy Vegan Swaps Blog Post image.
+- Hot Cross Buns by Jasmine Waheed on [Unsplash](https://unsplash.com/photos/dRJGQAu6x8U) was used for the 'Cinnamon Hot Cross Buns' BlogPost image.
-- Hot Cross Buns by Jasmine Waheed on [Unsplash](https://unsplash.com/photos/dRJGQAu6x8U) was used for the Cinnamon Hot Cross Buns Blog Post image.
+- Christmas Cake by Brett Jordan on [Unsplash](https://unsplash.com/@brett_jordan) was used for the 'Gluten Free Christmas Cake' BlogPost image.
-- Christmas Cake by Brett Jordan on [Unsplash](https://unsplash.com/@brett_jordan) was used for the Gluten Free Christmas Cake Blog Post image.
+- Shopping Cart Trolley Icon by icon0.com on [Unsplash](https://www.vecteezy.com/vector-art/575187-shopping-cart-trolley-icon) was used on the Shopping 'Cart' page when no items were to be found in the user's cart.
-- Shopping Cart Trolley Icon by icon0.com on [Unsplash](https://www.vecteezy.com/vector-art/575187-shopping-cart-trolley-icon) was used on the Shopping Cart page when no items were to be found in the user's cart.
+- Magnifying Glass on White by Graphics RF on [Vecteezy](https://www.vecteezy.com/vector-art/299418-magnifying-glass-on-white) was used for the 'Products' page when no items were returned.
 - Product images were provided by [Viridian Nutrition](https://www.viridian-nutrition.com/).
   <br>